hachmannlab/chemhtps/docs/index.rst

-..
-ChemHTPS documentation master file, created by sphinx-quickstart on Tue Jun 14 15:02:21 2016.
+.. chemhtps documentation master file, created by sphinx-quickstart on Tue Sep  3 17:23:46 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ChemHTPS's documentation!
+Welcome to chemhtps's documentation!
 ====================================

-Contents:

 .. toctree::
    :maxdepth: 2

-   modules
+   :caption: Contents:

 Indices and tables